-IRS Drains Their Bank Accounts, So Tori Spelling Throws Lavish Easter, Dean Dodges Child Support Payment
+Tori Spelling and Dean Throw A Party As IRS Takes $700k Out Of Their Account

 Tori Spelling Net Worth Lags As IRS Drains Her Banks Accounts…

 Despite mounting debts, Spelling and McDermott have just had their fifth child (six now for McDermott).
-For their Easter party, Tori organized a big egg hunt at their two million dollar rental home, complete with giant bouncy house on the tennis court.
-Tori Spelling covered long dining tables with candle, and seemed not to be concerned that the IRS had drained their accounts reportedly of $700k.
+For their Easter party, Tori organized a big egg hunt at their $2 million rental home.
+Tori Spelling covered long dining tables with candles and seemed not to be concerned that the IRS had drained their accounts reportedly of $700,000.

-But instead of having a low-key Easter in order to make support payments to his ex wife, instead, Dean McDermott is trying to make arrangements to delay the May 1st $2500 child support payment according to a source close to the family.
+But instead of having a low-key Easter in order to make support payments to his ex-wife, instead, Dean McDermott is trying to make arrangements to delay the May 1 $2,500 child support payment, according to a source close to the family.

 “He is already trying to push off the payment.”

-Dean McDermott owes Eustace $110k, and because his ex took pity on him, she is allowing him to make payments, but if he falls behind, friends say she won’t hesitate to have him arrested.
-But if Tori and Dean think that declaring bankruptcy will get them out of paying Eustace, they are wrong, as filing doesn’t ever excuse child support.
+Dean McDermott owes Eustace $110,000, and because his ex took pity on him, she is allowing him to make payments.
+However, if he falls behind, friends say she won’t hesitate to have him arrested.
+But if Tori and Dean think that declaring bankruptcy will get them out of paying Eustace, they are wrong, as filing doesn’t excuse child support.

-But all of this still doesn’t seem to have gotten through to Tori Spelling who at 43, with five kids, still says she is open to having more children.
+But all of this still doesn’t seem to have gotten through to Tori Spelling, who at 43 with five kids, still says she is open to having more children.

 “All my kids have their little pair, so I would be open to one more.”